-When you play the social media game, it’s very likely you want to win it, be in the lead or at least do not want to be far behind.
-To get a snapshot of your current social media status and measure your progress, you need to watch your competition.
 Keeping an eye on your competitors on Facebook is a smart business.
-Not only will you know where they, what they do, which of their posts garner most responses, but also will have a chance to learn from them and stay on top of major industry developments.
-With a bit of curiosity and knowledge you can find out how to improve your marketing strategy and progress faster.
+Not only will you know where they are present, what they do, which of their posts garner the most responses – you will also have a chance to learn from them and stay on top of major industry developments.
+With a bit of curiosity and knowledge, you can find out how to improve your marketing strategy and progress faster.

 Luckily, there are easy ways to learn how others are doing.
-But before you will know how, let me give you the main reasons why you should do it.
+But before you learn how, let me give you the main reasons why you should do it.

 Here are some reasons why you need to monitor your competitors on Facebook:

-- success is relative – to know if you’re making any progress, you can compare your current results with the previous achievements.
+- Success is relative – to know if you’re making any progress, you should compare your current results with previous achievements.
 Thus, the most important thing is to establish and track your own KPIs (key performance indicators).
-But if you want to know how your progress is – “great”, “bad” or “mediocre”, you have to know where the rest of your industry is and how it is advancing;
+But if you want to know how satisfying your progress is – “great”, “bad” or “mediocre” – you have to know where the rest of your industry is and how it is advancing.

-- while it’s wise and valuable to learn from your own mistakes, actually it’s better to learn from somebody else’s.
-Following your top competitors and keeping an eye on what they are doing can help you to avoid repeating their mistakes and most of all to develop and refine your own social media marketing strategy and adjust best tactics.
-Learning what type of content performs best with their audiences or when it is best to post to get the highest engagement is really easy with the right tools and will help you build your competitive advantage and grow faster;
+- While it’s wise and valuable to learn from your own mistakes, it’s actually better to learn from somebody else’s.
+Following your top competitors and keeping an eye on what they are doing can help you avoid repeating their mistakes.
+More importantly, it will allow you to develop and refine your own social media marketing strategy and adjust best tactics.
+Learning what type of content performs best with your competitors’ audiences or finding out the best times to post to get the highest engagement is really easy with the right tools and will help you build your competitive advantage and grow faster.

-- business and customer intelligence at low cost – following ads your competitors are running, listening to what their customers say, what problems and requests they have is priceless.
+- Business and customer intelligence at low cost – following the ads your competitors are running and listening to what their customers say, what problems and requests they have is priceless.
 With such knowledge, you can quickly adjust your product and customer support strategy to win the market.
 You already have sales leads to contact and convert.
-You should be ready to take advantage of every arising opportunity and acquire new customers when your competitor fails to provide them a good service.
+You should be ready to take advantage of every arising opportunity and acquire new customers when your competitors fail to provide them a good service.

-- the total number of comments, shares and reactions to their posts.
+- the total number of comments, shares, and reactions to posts.

-To do it, go to your Facebook Page Insights and find Pages to Watch section at the bottom of the Overview tab.
-Click Add Pages button to add the first competitor page:
+To do it, go to your Facebook Page Insights and find the Pages to Watch section at the bottom of the Overview tab.
+Click the Add Pages button to add the first competitor page:

-Within this tab you can track latest stats of total page likes, see how often your competitors are posting to their pages as well as check the level of Engagement Rate they have on their pages.
+Within this tab, you can track the latest stats of total Page likes, see how often your competitors are posting to their pages, and check their engagement rates.

-You can also see best performing posts from the pages you started watching.
-To do this, go to the Posts tab and from the top menu choose Top Posts from Pages You Watch section.
-You will see the list of top five posts published during the last seven days, ranked by engagement, which is the total number of comments, shares and reactions.
+You can also see the best performing posts from the pages you started watching.
+To do this, go to the Posts tab and access the Top Posts from Pages You Watch section through the top menu.
+You will see the list of the top five posts published during the last seven days, ranked by engagement, which is the total number of comments, shares, and reactions.

 This is the easiest way to spy on your competition on Facebook for free.
-Unfortunately, it has a limitation because the data you can see is very basic and for the last week only.
+Unfortunately, it has its limitations – the data provided is very basic and limited to the last week.

-But you can and you should dig deeper.
-If you’re thinking of some serious social media competitive analysis, then you’ll need the right tool for that.
+But you can and should dig deeper.
+If you’re serious about social media competitive analysis, then you’ll need the right tool for that.
 NapoleonCat gives you effortless, real-time benchmarking.
 You can easily create a set of your competitors’ Facebook Pages and directly compare all KPIs and even set custom time periods – days, months, or even years.

-The screen below shows a set of five Facebook Pages of motorcycle brands.
-With a very quick look, you can see which brands have higher indexes and make better progress compared to the previous period.
+The screen below shows a set of five Facebook Pages of large automotive brands.
+With a very quick look, you can see which brands do better in terms of basic metrics and make better progress compared to previous periods.

-Such comparative analysis makes it easier to find best practices for your industry and audience when it comes to content publishing and adjusting your own ad strategy.
+Such comparative analysis makes it easier to identify the best practices in your industry and predict your audience’s reactions to your content strategy.

 Measure your social media marketing results.
 Track competitors and improve performance using simple dashboards.